Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: A Horizon-free Imitation Gap of TV-AIL

 \begin{prop} For any tabular and episodic MDP satisfying \cref{asmp:reset_cliff}, suppose that $\piail$ is a minimizer of \eqref{eq:ail}.
 When $N \geq 1$, we have the following optimality condition almost surely:

 \end{prop}

-\cref{prop:ail_general_reset_cliff} claims that TV-AIL can recover the expert actions on both visited and non-visited states in the first $H-1$ time steps.
-In contrast, we know that BC cannot achieve this; instead, BC may select the non-expert action on non-visited states.
-We explain why two approaches yield different behaviors as follows.
+\cref{prop:ail_general_reset_cliff} implies that TV-AIL can recover the expert actions on both visited and non-visited states within the first $H-1$ time steps.
+In contrast, BC cannot achieve this and may choose non-expert actions on non-visited states.
+The reason for this difference in behavior is as follows.

-\begin{rem} We highlight that the state-action distribution matching in \eqref{eq:ail} involves a multi-stage policy optimization problem, in which decision variables could be coupled.
-To see this, recall the definition of $d^{\pi}_h(s, a)$: